 The sad truth is, no data transmission over the Internet can be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot ensure or warrant the security of any information you transmit to us or from our online products or services, and you do so at your own risk.

 Who is collecting the information?

-When you are asked for personal information by us you, are sharing that information with Genn-Wyatt Ltd (trading as Alex Genn Copywriting), for the purposes of the successful running of our business.
+When asked for personal information by us, you are sharing that information with Genn-Wyatt Ltd (trading as Alex Genn Copywriting), for the purposes of the successful running of our business.

 Do we pass your info on?